pombreda/lepl/doc-src/index.rst

   automatic memoisation.

 * **Parser rewriting**.
 The parser can itself be manipulated by Python code.
-This gives unlimited opportuntities for future expansion and optimisation.
+This gives unlimited opportunities for future expansion and optimisation.

 * **Left recursive grammars**.
 Memoisation can detect and control